 2. The Commission has provided the withdrawal facility from 13.07.2020 to 19.07.2020 (till 6:00 PM) to those candidates who do not want to appear at this Examination.

-3. Candidates are advised to provide the details of the registered application with registration-id which was completed and submitted finally.
+3. Candidates are advised to provide the details of the registered application with the registration-id which was completed and submitted finally.
 There is no provision for withdrawing incomplete applications.

-4. Before making the request for withdrawal, the candidate must ensure that they have access to the registered mobile number and email-id which were provided by them at the time of submission of the application.
+4. Before making the request for withdrawal, candidates must ensure that they have access to the registered mobile number and email-id which were provided by them at the time of submission of application.
 Separate OTPs will be sent by the Commission on the registered mobile number and email-id.
 Request for withdrawal will be accepted only after it is confirmed by validating the OTP details sent on the candidate’s mobile and email-id.
 Such OTPs will be valid for 30 Minutes only.

 5. Request for generating OTP for withdrawal of application will be accepted only till 5:30 PM on 19.07.2020.

 6. If a candidate has submitted more than one application form then the higher registration-id of Application (latest) will be considered for withdrawal and all earlier applications will be treated as cancelled automatically.

 7. After the final acceptance of the request for online withdrawal of application, the candidate must print the authenticated receipt.
 Once the application has been withdrawn by the candidate, it cannot be revived in future.

 8. UPSC has no provision to refund any fee amount paid by candidates, so in case of successful withdrawal of application, the fees will not be refunded.